-The Corporation, on the date of origination or purchase, recognizes loans, debt and equity securities, deposits and subordinated debentures at the fair value of consideration paid.
-Regular-way purchases and sales of financial assets are recognized on the settlement date.
+The Corporation on the date of origination or purchase recognizes loans, debt and equity securities, deposits and subordinated debentures at the fair value of consideration paid.
+Regular way purchases and sales of financial assets are recognized on the settlement date.
 All other financial assets and liabilities are initially recognized on the trade date at which the Corporation becomes a party to the contractual provisions of the instrument.

 The initial measurement of a financial asset or liability is at fair value plus transaction costs that are directly attributable to its purchase or issuance.
-For instruments measured at FVTPL, transaction costs are recognized immediately in profit or loss.
+For instruments measured at fair value through profit or loss ("FVTPL"), transaction costs are recognized immediately in profit or loss.